MaxPensel/OpenWebScraper/README.md

 just make sure that you do the following command line steps in the correct environment in an anaconda console.

-2. Install swig with [these](http://www.swig.org/download.html) steps
+2. Install swig with [these](https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/) steps.
+(Scroll down to windows instructions)

 3. Download and install Visual Studio Buildtools from [here](https://visualstudio.microsoft.com/de/downloads/).
 Scroll down a bit, you'll find tools for visual studio 2019, download the Buildtools.